khare19yash/XAI/README.md

 # XAI
-This repository contains the link of various resources for explainable AI
+This repository contains the list of various resources for Explainable AI (XAI).

 List of Papers